amansingh202/DjangoProject/README.md

 # DjangoProject
-contains code for the django project
+contains code for the django project and results.
+Kindly follow this readme for the attached screenshots link for the result of Task3, Task4, and Task 5

 # Task 1 done:-
 1. Create a Virtual Environment: DjangoAssignment